 - Death

-Even minor injuries can result in missing time from work and large medical bills.
+Even seemingly minor injuries, such as road rash or spinal injuries considered serious, can result in significant medical bills and missed work.
 For example, road rash may not seem too serious, but if you do not get proper treatment following a crash, it can easily get infected.
 It can also result in nerve damage and permanent skin problems down the line.

 What Is the Statute of Limitations for a Motorcycle Crash?

-The statute of limitations for a motorcycle collision in Pennsylvania is two years from the date of the collision.
+Under 42 Pa.
+C.S.A. § 5524(2), the statute of limitations for a motorcycle crash in Allentown is two years.
 This means you have two years to file a lawsuit after an Allentown motorcycle accident.
 Missing this deadline can bar you from claiming damages, leaving you without compensation for injuries or property damage.
 Our motorcycle accident attorneys at Munley Law help riders meet this timeline.
 We handle the paperwork and investigate the incident to build a strong motorcycle injury lawsuit.

 How Much Does It Cost to Hire Motorcycle Accident Attorneys?

 Hiring motorcycle accident lawyers at Munley Law costs you nothing upfront.
 Our law firm works on a contingency basis—you pay no fees unless we win your lawsuit.
 This means no out-of-pocket expenses for riders after an Allentown motorcycle accident.
-We cover costs like therapy, hospitalization, and legal work to recover damages from motorcycle accidents.
+We cover costs such as therapy, hospitalization, and legal fees to recover damages from motorcycle accidents.

-Our personal injury attorneys have secured millions, like a $26 million truck collision settlement, showing we fight for riders.
+Our personal injury attorneys have secured millions, such as a $26 million truck collision settlement, demonstrating we fight for riders.
 There’s no risk to compensation for injuries or deaths caused by negligent manufacturers or drivers.
 Contact us for a free consultation to discuss your motorcycle crashes and see how our lawyers can help without adding financial stress

 Contact Munley Law Personal Injury Lawyers About Your Claim